 My advice: Don’t be lazy.
 Keep records to support your Itemized Deductions.
 My Tax Mastery© program identifies deductions and tells you what they will save you.

-The IRS “gives” you an estimated sales tax deduction from a table, but my experience shows that it is half of what most taxpayers actually spend.
+The IRS “gives” you an estimated sales tax deduction from a table, but my experience shows that it is often less than half of what most taxpayers actually spend.
 So keep receipts for all your sale taxable purchases, especially vehicles or home improvements.
 The State of Tennessee has a sales tax on just about everything.

 For example, one of my favorite clients came in with receipts for over $200,000 for an addition to their house.
 They saved more than $7,000 in taxes!
 You don’t have to add up these receipts.
 Use your credit card and bank statements to estimate a conservative amount.
 Save the receipts in case you are audited.